Do you know...

-- Current statement of the Bank Board following the monetary policy meeting of 2 February 2017
+- Current statement of the Bank Board following the extraordinary monetary policy meeting of 6 April 2017

 - Frequently asked questions on the exit from the commitment